 A Beginners' Guide to Munches

 This article was written specifically for the British BDSM community.
 But while some of the particular information doesn't apply outside the UK, a lot of it is relevant to the scene in other countries -- the U.S. being one.

-My limited experience in Texas and Northern California is that locating socials in public bars is atypical.
+My limited experience in the U.S. is that locating socials in public bars is atypical.
 I'd personally advise against it.